royvandam/arduino-step-driver/README.md

 ```

 ## License
 Do whatever you want with it...
-If you like it, just buy me beer if ever happen to meet me.
+If you like it, just buy me a beer if ever happen to meet me.